Life with Braces

 The wires and bands on your braces may come loose.
 If this happens, please contact us as soon as possible so that we can check and repair your appliance.
 If any piece of your appliance comes off, be sure to save it and bring it to the office with you.

-You can temporarily fix the loose wire by using the back of a spoon or the eraser end of a pencil to carefully and gently push the wire back into place.
+You can temporarily fix the loose wire by using the back of a spoon or a eraser end of a pencil to carefully and gently push the wire back into place.
 If the loose wire is causing irritation to your lips or cheeks, put wax or a wet cotton ball over the broken wire to relieve the pain.
 Check out the Emergencies page for more details.

 Damaged appliances can increase the length of your treatment process, so be sure to take care of all your appliances.
 Your teeth and jaw can only move into their correct positions if you consistently wear the rubber bands, headgear, retainer, or other appliances prescribed by your doctor.

-Playing Sports with Braces
+Playing sports with braces

 Game, Set, Match – we have great news for athletes!
 You can still play sports even while undergoing orthodontic treatment!
-If you do play sports, it’s recommended that you wear a mouthguard to protect your teeth and your appliance.
-Let your doctor know if you need help finding the right mouthguard for the best protection.
+If you do play sports, it’s recommended that you wear a mouth guard to protect your teeth and your appliance.
+Let your doctor know if you need help finding the right mouth guard for the best protection.

 In case of a sports emergency, be sure to immediately check your mouth and appliance for damage.
 If you notice any loose teeth or appliance damage, please contact our office right away.
-You can temporarily relieve the discomfort by applying wax or rinsing your mouth with warm saltwater.
+Look at our Emergencies page to see how to ease some discomfort before your appointment.